kelvinforteta/python-website-crawler/README.md

 ## Input Files

-- `subdomains.list`: A file containing a list of potential passwords.
+- `password.list`: A file containing a list of potential passwords.

 ## Script Details